CERTCC/SSVC/docs/howto/acuity_ramp.md

     {% include-markdown "../_generated/decision_points/mission_impact_2_0_0.md" %}
     {% include-markdown "../_generated/decision_points/safety_impact_1_0_0.md" %}

-    In this way, the organization can grow into a more complex decision model as their understanding and capabilities improve.
+    In this way, the organization can grow into a more detailed decision model as their understanding and capabilities improve.

 ## Conclusion

 The _acuity ramp_ concept is a way to show how a stakeholder could "grow into" their desired decision function as their data collection and analysis capabilities improve.
-It is a way to show how a decision model can be adapted to the context of the decisionmaker, and how the decisionmaker can make trade-offs between the cost of gathering information and the quality of the decision they are able to make.
+It is a way to show how a decision model can be adapted to the context of the decision maker, and how the decision maker can make trade-offs between the cost of gathering information and the quality of the decision they are able to make.

 The example above is just a single illustration of the _acuity ramp_ concept.
 There are many other ways that an